14-Day Comfort Safari & Authentic Cultural Experience

 Accommodation included

-Early in the morning after breakfast, we will depart for Arusha where you will have the opportunity to visit one of the Maasai villages located at Ngare Nanyuki, Arusha.
-At this lodge, you will immerse yourself in the life of the Maasai people and participate in the activities they engage in.
+Early in the morning after breakfast, we will set off for Arusha, where you will have the opportunity to visit one of the Maasai villages located in Ngare Nanyuki, Arusha.
+At this lodge, you will experience the lifestyle of the Maasai people and participate in their activities.

-The activities include a spear-throwing competition with the Maasai, a nature walk led by the Maasai, visiting a women’s workshop, and a donkey ride alongside the Maasai.
-Lunch will be provided as a hot meal with a selection of local dishes to give you a taste of authentic African cuisine.
-After a day spent in the community, you will return to your room for dinner and an overnight stay.
+The activities include a spear-throwing competition with the Maasai, a nature walk with the Maasai, visiting a women's workshop, and a donkey ride with the Maasai.
+Lunch will be served as a hot meal with a selection of local dishes, allowing you to savor the taste of local African cuisine.
+After spending the day in the community, you will return to your room for dinner and an overnight stay.

-You will enjoy a two-night stay at this remarkable Lodge.
+You will spend two nights at this remarkable lodge.

 Breakfast, Lunch, Dinner